yahoojapan/SwiftyXMLParser/README.md

 # What's this?
 This is a XML parser inspired by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) and  [SWXMLHash](https://github.com/drmohundro/SWXMLHash).

 [NSXMLParser](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSXMLParser_Class/) in Foundation framework is a kind of "SAX" parser.
-It has a enough performance but is a little inconvenient.
+It has enough performance but is a little inconvenient.
 So we have implemented "DOM" parser wrapping it.

 # Feature
 - [x] access XML Document with "subscript" literal.